What’s the one fact marketers of all disciplines can all agree on? Ranking on search engines without adopting bad SEO tactics is challenging.

 Q5.
 Can participating in paid link schemes boost my rankings?

 A. While paid links may temporarily boost rankings, the effects typically reverse over time.
-Loss of traffic and visibility is often the penalty if you get caught using the bad SEO practice.
+Lack of website visibility and loss of traffic is often the penalty if you get caught using bad SEO practice.

 Q6.
 Does following good SEO practices guarantee a high Google ranking?